brontosaurusrex/brontosaurusrex.github.io/_posts/2026-06-20-slopware-ahead-warning-svg.md

 <span class="zoom-container">
 <img src="/media/slopware02.svg" style="max-width:360px;"></span>

-(license: both svg images, penguin and the sign were under pd, so this new svg is pd as well.
+(license: both svg images, penguin and the sign were under public domain, so this two are public domain as well.
 Consult your legal department in case of unknown or slippery obstacles/surfaces.)